Parameter Estimation and Seasonal Modification of the Fractional Poisson Process with Application to Vorticity Extremes over the North Atlantic: Simulation Study

-Other combinations that perform particularly well are It is not surprising that the four best-performing combinations are quite similar to each other.
-The 25 quantile combinations that yield the best results all use $\alpha_4 = 0.8$ and $\alpha_5 = 0.925$, and none of them includes $\alpha_1 = 0.15$, see Table~\ref{25comb} in the appendix (page~\pageref{25comb}).
+which has the eighth-best performance in terms of criterion (\ref{extra}).
+Other combinations that perform particularly well regarding the metrics in (\ref{comp}) and (\ref{extra}) are It is not surprising that the best-performing combinations are quite similar to each other.
+The 25 quantile combinations that yield the best results in terms of metric (\ref{comp}) all use $\alpha_4 = 0.8$ and $\alpha_5 = 0.925$, and none of them include $\alpha_1 = 0.15$, see Table~\ref{25comb} in the appendix (page~\pageref{25comb}).
+The combinations in Table~\ref{25comb} generally also perform well with respect to criterion~(\ref{extra}).
+Consequently, including the dependence between $\hat{\beta}$ and $\hat{\sigma}$ has only a minor effect on the assessment of the quantile combinations.

-Overall, we recommend combining high, central, and low quantiles for QB estimation of both Mittag-Leffler parameters.
-In the following sections, we use the $(0.1, \,0.3, \,0.5,\, 0.8,\, 0.925)$ quantiles due to the good performance in terms of MSE.
+In general, we recommend combining high, central, and low quantiles for the QB estimation of both Mittag-Leffler parameters.
+In the following sections, we use the $(0.1, \,0.3, \,0.5,\, 0.8,\, 0.925)$ quantiles due to the good performance in terms of the average empirical efficiency relative to the ML estimator.